NaruKoba/cse15l-lab-reports/lab_report3/labreport3.md

 ![Image](terminalpart1.png)

-Here is my code in averageWithoutLowest
+Here is JUnit test code for failure-inducing input for the buggy program, the averageWithoutLowest;

 ```
 import java.io.IOException;